 On June 6, 1997, the Company entered into an Amended and Restated Exclusive Supply Agreement with Cree, Inc. ("Cree").
-The exclusive supply agreement had an initial term of ten years that was extended in 2005 to July 2015.
+The exclusive supply agreement had an initial term of ten years that was extended in January 2005 to July 2015.
 In connection with the exclusive supply agreement, the Company has committed to purchase a minimum of 50% (by dollar volume) of its requirements for silicon carbide (SiC) crystals from Cree.
 If the Company's orders require Cree to expand beyond specified production levels, the Company must commit to purchase certain minimum quantities.
 In December 2006, the Company agreed with Cree on a framework for purchases for 2007.
-The price per gram for purchases from Cree during 2007 is increasing by approximately 10% over what was paid per gram in 2006.
-For each quarter during 2007, the Company has committed to purchase approximately \$3,200,000 of usable material.
-Although the amount of usable material to be purchased by the Company is expected to remain constant each quarter in 2007, the Company's cost per quarter for the usable material may be less than \$3,200,000 depending upon the quality of the usable material provided by Cree during that quarter.
-During the three and six months ended June 30, 2007, the Company purchased from Cree approximately \$3,200,000 and \$6,400,000 of raw material, respectively.
+Under the agreement, the Company agreed to purchase approximately \$3.2 million of usable material for each quarter during 2007 at a price per gram that was approximately 10% over what was paid per gram in 2006.
+In August 2007, the Company entered into a letter agreement with Cree which amended and supplemented the December 2006 agreement.
+The new letter agreement reduces the Company's commitment for purchases from Cree during the fourth quarter of 2007 from \$3.2 million to approximately \$1.7 million.
+The price per gram paid to Cree during the fourth quarter of 2007 will increase by 8% over the price paid during the first three quarters of 2007.
+During the three and nine months ended September 30, 2007, the Company purchased approximately \$3.2 million and \$9.7 million of raw material from Cree, respectively.

 In February 2005, the Company entered into an Exclusive Supply Agreement with Norstel AB (formerly Jesperator AB) for the supply of SiC crystals for use in the manufacturing of moissanite jewels.
 In March 2007, the Company signed an amended agreement with Norstel AB that extended the term to December 31, 2009.
-Under the terms of the amended contract, the Company's minimum commitment for 2007 through 2009 under the agreement is \$7.8 million, of which approximately \$465,000 will be expensed as research and development.
+Under the terms of the amended contract, the minimum commitment for 2007 through 2009 under the agreement is \$7.8 million, of which approximately \$465,000 will be expensed as research and development.
+This purchase commitment is contingent upon Norstel AB being able to deliver SiC crystals of acceptable quality in the amount committed.
 In addition, the Company advanced \$400,000 towards the purchase of certain equipment.
-This advance began to be repaid in January 2007 through a 20% reduction on the invoice for purchases of SiC crystals.
-The balance on the advance as of June 30, 2007 was \$391,020.
-Effective October 1, 2007, pursuant to the amended agreement with Norstel AB, the Company will receive a 35% reduction on the invoice for subsequent purchases of SiC crystals until the advance is repaid.
-The minimum purchase commitment during 2007 is \$1,600,000, of which approximately \$275,000 will be expensed as research and development.
-The agreement provides the Company with an option to extend the term of the agreement for a four-year period.
-Purchases from Norstel during the three and six months ended June 30, 2007 were approximately \$20,000 and \$45,000, respectively.
+This advance began to be repaid in January 2007 through a 20% reduction on the invoice for subsequent purchases of SiC crystals.
+The balance on the advance as of September 30, 2007 was \$390,562.
+Effective October 1, 2007, pursuant to the amended agreement with Norstel AB, the Company began receiving a 35% reduction on the invoice for subsequent purchases of SiC crystals, and will continue to receive such a reduction until the advance is repaid.
+The agreement provides the Company an option to extend the term of the agreement for a four year period.
+The minimum purchase commitment during 2007 was \$1.6 million, of which approximately \$275,000 would have been expensed as research and development.
+In October 2007, Norstel informed management that they do not expect to reach the minimum commitment amount for 2007.
+The Company now expects deliveries from Norstel during the fourth quarter of 2007 to be less than \$400,000, of which \$80,000 would be expensed as research and development.
+The total commitment under the agreement with Norstel will remain unchanged and it is expected that the shortfall of deliveries in 2007 will be made up in 2009.
+Purchases from Norstel during the three and nine months ended September 30, 2007 were approximately \$2,000 and \$47,000, respectively.